bitsgalore/bitsgalore.github.io/_posts/2023/2023-05-25-identification-of-pdf-preservation-risks-with-verapdf-and-jhove.md

 Finally, I tested how well VeraPDF and JHOVE are able to handle PDF 2.0 documents by running them on the PDF Association's [PDF 2.0 examples](https://github.com/pdf-association/pdf20examples) dataset.

+Advance warning: the level of detail in the following sections may be too much for some (most?) readers.
+If this is the case, you may be want to skip to the "Discussion" section from here.

 ## Analysis of Horror Corpus

 I will start with a rather detailed analysis of the [Horror Corpus](https://github.com/openpreserve/format-corpus/tree/master/pdfCabinetOfHorrors), as this is an annotated corpus of files with known features.
 Each of the following sub-sections covers one "risky" feature, which is demonstrated by one or more files in the Horror Corpus.
 For each feature, I show how it is represented in VeraPDF's and JHOVE's output (if it is represented at all).
 Even though this only covers a limited selection of "risky" features, this analysis is useful to get a first impression of the differences between VerapDF and JHOVE.
 It also enables us to identify which parts of the output of both tools are of potential interest for further perusal.